LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/RTSDK_DevContainer.md

 ![figure-16](images/16_log_success.png "Log success")

-You can mount other folders to keep the modification codes from the Dev Container back to the host too (note: Do not mount folders to the container existing folders).
+You can mount other folders to keep the modified code from the Dev Container back to the host (note: do not mount folders to the container existing folders).

 ### <a id="rtsdk_cpp"></a>Running the RTSDK C++ Image